 10am - 5pm PDT

-Join the livestream event on June 25th and access to the recording for 333 days.
+Watch the recorded livestream event from June 25th and access to the recording for 333 days.

-We are offering tickets at three price tiers.
-Tickets sold at the 'Starlight' and 'Galaxy' tiers help support the scholarship to help those that can't afford to watch the livestream.
+We are offering the full day recording at three price tiers.
+Recordings sold at the 'Starlight' and 'Galaxy' tiers help support the scholarship to help those that can't afford to watch the livestream recording.